suho/it-university-knowledges/doc/principles-of-operating-system.md

 ### Process

-A process is defined as an entity which represents the basic unit of work to be implemented in the system
+A process is defined as an entity which represents the basic unit of work to be implemented in the system.

+Components:
+- Object Program
+- Data
+- Resources
+- Status

 [Image 1]: ../img/os.position.png